Page of information and resources related to my workshop "Breaking down barriers with Free/Open Source Software in Education".

 - Dependency - If students learn to do things a certain way in school, the easiest way for them to do that thing in their adult life is to continue to do it the same way.
 If we teach students to rely on proprietary software, we are giving the child a dependency on something which they have to pay for and which generally discourages sharing and good will in society.However, if we teach children to rely on Free Software, the software can never be taken away from the student (even in the student's adult life) and the student can continue using this software while helping others by sharing it.

-- The arguments above were found on this page, that I heavily recommend:http://wiki.fsfe.org/Reasons_for_schools_to_use_Free_Software
+- The arguments above were found on this page, that I heavily recommend:

-Free/Open Source Evaluation RubricBased on the 5 criteria on the slides, here is a PDF version of a rubric to select Free/Open Source software for your classroom, your students, and yourself.
+Free/Open Source Evaluation CriteriaHere are the criteria, as recommended on the slides, for selecting Free/Open Source software for your school, your classroom, your students, and yourself:

 Some of the links can be found on the slides, but here I will be adding more, and keeping them up to date.